-Floyd Mayweather may be more known for his residence in Las Vegas in recent years but there’s no getting away from the fact that he was born and bred in Grand Rapids.
+Mayweather may be more known for his residence in Las Vegas in recent years, but there’s no getting away from the fact that he was born and bred in Grand Rapids.

-The tough neighborhood of Michigan harnessed one of the best to ever do it.
-Roundly shaped by the previous groundwork laid down by the father Floyd Sr. and uncles Roger and Jeff.
+The tough neighborhood of Michigan harnessed one of the best ever to do it.
+He was roundly shaped by the previous groundwork laid down by the father Floyd Sr. and uncles Roger and Jeff.

 All three had their own significant struggles in getting recognized by major promoters.
 It wasn’t until Floyd Jr. came along that the family hit the jackpot.

-His initial ‘Pretty Boy’ moniker, which many saw as something to cherish, was dropped was Mayweather’s attitude towards the sport altered.
+His initial ‘Pretty Boy’ moniker, which many saw as something to cherish, was dropped as Mayweather changed his attitude towards the sport.

-Mayweather defeating Oscar De La Hoya in 2007 was the turning point of it all.
-Within a decade, Mayweather would earn close to one billion dollars from boxing Pay Per View.
+Mayweather defeating Oscar De La Hoya in 2007 was the turning point.
+Mayweather would earn close to one billion dollars from boxing Pay Per View within a decade.

-A legacy worthy of anyone named the best of all time, Mayweather is certainly the best from Michigan to ever laced up a pair of gloves.
+A legacy worthy of anyone named the best of all time, Mayweather is undoubtedly one of the best from Michigan to ever laced up a pair of gloves.

 But there are still some memorable names to emerge from the state.